Symptoms Of A Bad Body Control Module And Replacement Cost

 Instead, you might find that certain lights suddenly stop working.
 Without brake lights, someone behind you could crash into you.
 An accident is likely if your headlights turn off as you drive through fog or darkness.
 Windshield wipers might not work in the rain, and so on.

-For this reason, it’s best to have your car towed to an automotive electrician if you have reason to suspect a bad BCM.
+For this reason, it’s optimal to have your car towed to an automotive electrician if you have cause to suspect a faulty BCM.

 Bad Body Control Module Repair & Replacement Cost